Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 How Does Activity Level Influence Treatment Options?

-While there is currently no cure for nr-axSpA, treatments are available that can help ease your symptoms and decrease inflammation in your body to prevent future damage.
+While there is currently no cure for nr-axSpA, treatments are available to help ease your symptoms.
+Some can also decrease inflammation in your body to prevent future damage.
 Common treatments for active nr-axSpA involve a combination of medications and physical therapy.

-The first medications used to treat nr-axSpA are usually nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil) or naproxen (Aleve).
+The first medications used to treat nr-axSpA are usually nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil) or naproxen (Aleve).
 These drugs can help reduce pain and inflammation in your spine and other affected joints.

-If NSAIDs don’t work for you, your doctor might have you try disease-modifying antirheumatic drugs (DMARDs).
-DMARDs may include drugs such as Janus kinase (JAK), interleukin (IL)-17, or tumor necrosis factor (TNF) inhibitors.
 These types of drugs help calm your immune system by preventing certain immune proteins from causing inflammation.
-In extreme cases, you may need surgery to replace a joint if it becomes too damaged.
+In extreme cases of spondylitis, you may need surgery to replace a joint if it becomes too damaged.

 Physical therapy and exercise can be important aspects of a treatment plan for active nr-axSpA, helping you maintain flexibility, strength, and range of motion in the spine and other affected joints.
 A physical therapist can work with you to develop an exercise program that is safe and effective for your specific needs.